 Day 1 - Crested Butte Mountain Resort

 Get outfitted with custom Wagner skis and top-of-the-line gear essentials.
 Ride the resort’s lifts and warm up those ski legs.
 Traverse on-piste, groomed runs or check out the expert steep-and-deep terrain.
 If desired, a private ski lesson with a vetted ski instructor can get you prepped for the week.
-Have lunch on-mountain and après at our slope-side Crested Butte condo.
+Have lunch on-mountain and après at our ski in ski out condo.

 Day 2 - Resort or Cat Skiing

 Time to challenge yourself.
 Whether hitting the resort for round two, or opting to tackle snowcat skiing, epic turns are the only demands of the day.
-Irwin guides take this day to assess skill levels, client’s goals for the week, and crack a few jokes along the way.
-After all, skiing is made for smiling.
+Our guides use this day to assess skill levels and discuss client goals for the week ahead.

 Day 3-5 - Snowcat Skiing

-Eleven’s tricked-out Tucker snowcat picks you up right in front of the lodge.
-This 45-minute alpine limo (think flat screen TV, mood lights, and custom playlists en route) transfers guests to Irwin.
+Eleven’s custom-designed Tucker snowcat picks you up right in front of the lodge.
+This 45-minute alpine limo (think flat screen TV, mood lights, and custom playlists) transfers guests to Irwin.
 At our on-mountain chalet, boot up, meet your guides, and receive a final safety briefing.
-Next up?
-Load snowcat #2.
-It’s time to ride off-piste, untouched powder.
-Mornings allow for 4-5 runs prior to a gourmet catered lunch, topped with another 4-5 afternoon descents.
-Following a festive après-ski session, re-load Tucker and head back to town.
+A second snowcat delivers you to off-piste, untouched powder.
+Mornings allow for 4-5 runs prior to a delicious gourmet lunch, topped with another 4-5 afternoon descents.
+Brag about the best runs of the day during après-ski, then re-load the Tucker and head back to town.

 DAY 6 - HYBRID BACKCOUNTRY TOUR - SCARP RIDGE TO MT.
 EMMONS

 After being outfitted with lightweight alpine touring boots, a snowcat or snowmobile will take you from Irwin to the 12,000-foot Scarp Ridge.
 Skin up 800 feet on a dramatic ridge tour to Mt.
 Emmons, with 360-degree Elk Mountain views.
 Your reward?
-2,500 vert.
+A 2,500 vertical foot descent.
 Guides will give tips on ski touring while strategizing the best descent.
-Charge down the classic Red Lady Bowl or Red Lady glades.

 - Warm ski hat, baseball hat